NikshepShetty/jobitmatch/README.md

 ### Prerequisites
 What things you need to install the software and how to install them:

-Code was developed and tested on Python 3.8, performance on newer python version unknown.
+Code was developed and tested on Python 3.8, performance on newer python versions unknown.

 ### Installing
 A step by step series of examples that tell you how to get a development environment running: